10+ Ways To Celebrate Christmas In Asheville, NC

 Christmas in Asheville, NC

 I never need much of a reason to visit Asheville.
 I love the view of the mountains in the background while walking around downtown.
-There is always live music by musicians busking outside and all the shops welcome you with a smile.
+There is always live music by musicians outside, and all the shops welcome you with a smile.
 There are a variety of different restaurants and historical landmarks to visit within walking distance or just a small drive away.
-Plus, with the gorgeous backdrop of the Blue Ridge Mountains, maybe you’re family will get a magical snowy adventure while you celebrate the holiday season in Asheville.

-Get in the holiday spirit by watching a Holiday Parade.
+Get in the holiday spirit by joining the Holiday Jamboree in Downtown Asheville.
 Everyone gathers together to welcome the beginning of the holiday season.

-The Asheville Holiday Parade
+The Asheville Holiday Jamboree

 Attend A Tree Lighting Ceremony or Festival In Asheville

 The Grove Arcade Holiday Tree Lighting ceremony is the place to be the weekend after Thanksgiving.
-In addition, the Ingles Giving Tree lighting ceremony is always spectacular!
 You can also explore the decorated Christmas trees throughout December at the Monte Vista Hotel.

 Grove Park Inn Gingerbread houses